On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Introduction

 Some recent studies have addressed this problem qualitatively from a biological perspective.
-For example, \citet{kong2022virus} and \citet{pan2025mucin} analyzed the final residue of evaporated sessile respiratory droplets and found that the final width of the protein ring depends on relative humidity —a behavior that contrasts with predictions for particle-laden droplets.
+For example, \cite{kong2022virus} and \cite{pan2025mucin} analyzed the final residue of evaporated sessile respiratory droplets and found that the final width of the protein ring depends on relative humidity —a behavior that contrasts with predictions for particle-laden droplets.
 Another intriguing observation is a transition above $H_r = 80\%$: at lower humidity, a protein-rich ring forms near the contact line, while at higher humidity protein is more uniformly distributed, without forming any distinctive structure.
 Despite these qualitative differences from the classical coffee-ring effect in particle-laden systems, a dedicated theoretical framework for the ring formation in evaporating complex droplets—such as those containing both salt and protein—has not yet been developed.

-A landmark mathematical analysis of the dynamics of deposition rings in particle-laden droplets was carried out by \citet{Popov}, whose framework has since been widely adopted.
+A landmark mathematical analysis of the dynamics of deposition rings in particle-laden droplets was carried out by \cite{Popov}, whose framework has since been widely adopted.
 This model, developed specifically for particle suspensions, relies on two key assumptions.
-First, the evaporation rate is assumed to be decoupled from the solute transport problem, so it can be readily computed by solving the diffusion-driven vapor transport outside the drop.
+First, the evaporation rate is assumed to be decoupled from the solute transport problem, so it can be readily computed by solving the diffusion-driven vapor transport outside the drop for a constant vapor concentration at the air-droplet interface.
 Then, the evaporation rate thus obtained is used to compute the advective flux in the transport equation.
 Second, the formation of the deposition ring is driven by this advective flux, which transports particles toward the contact line.
 As the local particle concentration approaches the maximum packing fraction, further incoming particles cannot penetrate the already-deposited ring and instead accumulate at its inner edge, causing the ring to broaden towards the drop center.